mmcvuur/mmcnet.dev/content/posts/rants.md

   - Behave differently towards others but not you.
   - Expect you to follow their ideas.
   - Talk to you as if you live under a rock.
+  - Hide there problems instead of talking about it, pretending all is well.

+- Also:
+  - Being in a shop, and having to endure their stupid music.